|Survey name||Business demography|

-A more detailed article on the IDBR sources, structures and updating (PDF, 59KB) process is available.
+A more detailed paper on the IDBR sources, structures and updating (PDF, 60KB) process is published on the ONS website.

 How we process and quality assure the data

-Since the publication is an extract from the Inter-Departmental Business Register (IDBR), which is based on administrative records, there is no estimation or imputation.
+Since the publication is an extract from the IDBR, which is based on administrative records, there is no estimation or imputation.
 However, it is important to note that underlying the extracts are IDBR processing rules, which impact, for example, on the timeliness and classification of businesses.

-Information on the administrative source data used to construct and compile the IDBR, the quality control checks, processes and maintenance procedures are described in the article Introduction to the Inter-Departmental Business Register.
+Information on the administrative source data used to construct and compile the IDBR, the quality control checks, processes and maintenance procedures are described in Introduction to the IDBR.

-The constituent data used to populate the IDBR are received from the administrative sources daily and are subjected to rigorous testing and quality control checks before being uploaded onto the IDBR.
-Checks include matching HMRC VAT and PAYE information, checking that business locations and structures match PAYE and VAT information, employment data are correct, businesses are active and allocating businesses to correct standard industrial classifications.
+The constituent data used to populate the IDBR are received from the administrative sources daily, and they are subjected to rigorous testing and quality control checks before being uploaded onto the IDBR.
+Checks include matching HMRC, VAT and PAYE information; checking that business locations and structures match PAYE and VAT information; checking that employment data are correct; checking that businesses are active; and allocating businesses to correct standard industrial classifications.
 These tasks are carried out via automatic system checks, with any changes or errors reported for manual investigation, checking before correction and subsequent uploading.

 IDBR data are extracted for the publication and placed into a series of pre-defined tables using SAS Enterprise Guide software.
 Data in each of the tables are then quality checked to ensure that information has been extracted correctly and reflects the information contained on the IDBR.